 Walk into Getaway Bar in Brooklyn, New York, and you could be forgiven for thinking you had stepped into any one of the many trendy cocktail bars in the neighborhood.
 And that is exactly how the owner and founder, Sam Thonis, is hoping you’ll feel.
-That’s because Getaway is New York’s first full-time sober bar – part of a growing global trend that offers people living a sober or semi-sober lifestyle a place to socialize without the pressure to drink.
+That’s because Getaway is New York’s first full-time sober bar – part of a growing global trend that offers people living a sober or semi-sober lifestyle a place to socialize at bars without the pressure to drink.

 Bar culture is a huge part of adult socializing.
 Unfortunately, enjoying bars when you’re in recovery can be difficult, or even dangerous.
 Imagine a place where you can relax, meet friends, and enjoy the atmosphere of a bar without worrying about being tempted to drink.
 Sound good?
 Then sober bars might be just what you have been searching for.